 There is no quoted price in an active market for the mortgage investments.
-The Manager/Administrator makes its determination of fair value based on its assessment of the current lending market for mortgage investments of same or similar terms.
-Typically, the fair values are determined by discounting the future payments of principal and interest at the market interest rates at reporting dates.
+Management makes its determination of fair value based on its assessment of the current lending market for mortgage investments of same or similar terms.
+Typically, the fair value of these mortgage investments approximates their carrying values given the amounts consist of short-term loans that are repayable without yield maintenance.
 As a result, the fair value of mortgage investments is based on level 3 inputs.